 Some of these interesting people are the artists in Benicia, which is, among other things, a fantastic artists’ community.
 They gave me the opportunity to show my art at the Open Studios in December of 2012, which was an awesome experience.

-Being at the paper has also given me an opportunity to write about another passion of mine: motorsports.
+Being at the paper gave me an opportunity to write about another passion of mine: motorsports.
 Living in the San Francisco Bay Area puts me close to the best road course in the country: Sonoma Raceway.

 This site is a place for me to share my artistic interests, my work, links to artists’ stories I have written, and whatever else may strike my fancy.